Customer Profiling: Best practices to increase your Sales

 4. Increased loyalty and retention

 The job doesn’t end with targeting a specific group of individuals.
 To survive in this competitive landscape, you must focus on customer retention and loyalty.
-Appropriate customer profiling keeps existing customers around and encourages them to become long-term fans of your brand.
+Appropriate customer categorization keeps existing customers around and encourages them to become long-term fans of your brand.

 5. Improved sales performance